IBM/cognos-dancing-dashboard/README.md

 ![LaunchCognos](https://github.com/IBM/cognos-dancing-dashboard/blob/master/images/LaunchCognos.jpg)

 - Under Cognos BI web browser, go to the `Manage -> Customization` option.
 See below screenshot for details.

 ![Img](https://github.com/IBM/cognos-dancing-dashboard/blob/master/images/upload_BI.jpg)

 -  Under Customization, use the Extensions tab and click on upload icon to upload the `CognosCustomWidget.zip` file.
 See below screenshot for details.

 ![Img](https://github.com/IBM/cognos-dancing-dashboard/blob/master/images/uploadBI1.jpg)

 - On success, `File was uploaded successfully` message will be displayed.

 ![Img](https://github.com/IBM/cognos-dancing-dashboard/blob/master/images/upload_Success.jpg)

-- A new icon gets created for this newly created Custom Widget.
+- A new icon gets created for this newly created Custom Widget on successful upload of the Custom Widget zip file.
 See below screen shot for details.

 ![Img](https://github.com/IBM/cognos-dancing-dashboard/blob/master/images/cw_icon.jpg)

 ## 3. Create a Dashboard to use the Custom Widget